-4.3 Comparison of the drought reconstructions with other records

-Historical records of grape harvest dates (GHD) have been interpreted as proxies of summer temperature, and GHD records are available from the Burgundy (near FON) and Bordeaux (near ANG) wine regions (Daux et al., 2012).
+4.3 Comparison of the drought reconstructions with other records records are available from the Burgundy (near FON) and Bordeaux (near ANG) wine regions (Daux et al., 2012).
 Tree ring $\delta^{18}O_c$ at ANG is significantly correlated with GHD from Bordeaux at an inter-annual scale (r = -0.50, p < 0.001, N = 272).
-Warm and dry summers there-410 fore seem to lead to high $\delta^{18}O_c$ values and early grape harvest.
+Warm and dry summers therefore seem to lead to high $\delta^{18}O_c$ values and early grape harvest.
 At FON, on the contrary, $\delta^{18}O_c$ and GHD from Burgundy are not well correlated (r = -0.22, p < 0.001, N = 621).
 It is possible that FON $\delta^{18}O_c$ is less dependent on temperature (weaker correlations than ANG) but more on precipitation (slightly higher correlations than ANG for summer and growing season averages).
 This is in line with our previous hypothesis (Sect.
-4.2): trees at FON respond to droughts caused primarily 415 by a precipitation deficit.
+4.2): trees at FON respond to droughts caused primarily by a precipitation deficit.
 For the 20th century, both high temperatures and low precipitation play a role in the causes of drought.
 During this period, the ANG and FON $\delta^{18}O_c$ are therefore correlated, and FON is also correlated with the Burgundy GHD (r = -0.60, p < 0.001, N = 93).
-Yiou et al. (2012) have identified a shift in the North-South temperature gradient in France during the Little Ice 420 Age (1500-1850) based on GHD records, which they relate to changes in the prevailing atmospheric circulation over the North Atlantic.
+(Yiou et al., 2012) have identified a shift in the North-South temperature gradient in France during the Little Ice Age (1500-1850) based on GHD records, which they relate to changes in the prevailing atmospheric circulation over the North Atlantic.
 Although this shift does not coincide with the decline in correlations between FON and ANG, their study illustrates that atmospheric circulation changes can have different impacts on the local climate on spatial scales which correspond to the distance between our sites.